W01 Activity: Team Project Setup

 - If you wanted to keep what was on GitHub and remove your recent changes choose "Accept Incoming Changes".

-- In this case we should accept both, then delete the name without the initial.
+- In this case, accept both, then delete the name without the initial.
 That would leave us with the most current versions of everything.

 - The code content under the